 During a trial, jurors hear testimony and view exhibits offered by the opposing parties.
 Jurors should pay close attention because they will be the ones to determine the facts of the case, and then apply the law to reach a verdict.

-An Overview of Jury Duty in Michigan (pdf format)
+An Overview of Jury Duty in Michigan (PDF 309KB)State Bar of Michigan Juror's Manual (PDF 356KB)

 Once each year, the Secretary of State provides Washtenaw County with a list of prospective jurors who are randomly selected Washtenaw County residents who are 18 year of age or older and possess a Michigan Drivers License or State Identification card.
 The Washtenaw County Jury Board uses this list to issue qualification and personal history questionnaires.
 Upon receipt of the completed questionnaires the Washtenaw County Jury Board reviews and qualifies potential jurors according to law.
 Once this has occurred, Washtenaw County forwards a list of qualified jurors to the 15th Judicial District Court for summoning.